#TeenMom2 Javi Marroquin Says He's Better Off Without Kailyn Lowry?

 As for whey Javi Marroquin and Madison Channing Walls called it quits just weeks into their relationship, the Teen Mom 2 dad was reportedly turned off by Walls’ decision to quickly confirm their romance with the press.

-“He also became suspicious when Madison kept trying to make everything about their relationship very public via Instagram photos, etc,” The Ashley’s Reality Roundup explained.
+“He also became suspicious when Madison kept trying to make everything about their relationship very public via Instagram photos, etc,” The Ashley’s Reality Roundup explained to readers months ago.

 Javi Marroquin, Kailyn Lowry, and their co-stars, including Jenelle Evans, Chelsea Houska, and Leah Messer, are expected to return to MTV later this year in Teen Mom 2 Season 8.
+A premiere date has not yet been announced.

 [Featured Image by Jonathan Leibson/Getty Images]